X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars

 where, $C_{\gamma}$ is a axion model dependent factor and $\alpha=1/137$ is QED fine structure constant.
 In the magnetosphere of strongly magnetized NSs, the axion-photon mixing term may rotate the initial state of an axion to an electromagnetic wave that is polarised exactly in the same direction as the external magnetic fields.
 The following expression provides an approximate relationship for conversion probability~\cite{PhysRevD.37.1237,PhysRevLett.123.061104,fortin2018constraining,Buschmann:2019pfp}:

-where, $\omega$ is the axion energy and $R_{NS}$ is in km. $B_{0}$ is the strength of the surface magnetic field at the pole, and $\theta$ is the magnetic axis polar angle.
-Finally, we have multiplied the axion-photon conversion probability with the axion energy spectrum to obtain the final axion-photon flux at the different values of axion energy.
+where, $\omega$ is the axion energy and $R_{NS}$ is radius of NS (in km). $B_{0}$ is the strength of the surface magnetic field at the pole, and $\theta$ is the magnetic axis polar angle.
+Finally, we have multiplied the axion-photon conversion probability with the axion energy spectrum to obtain the final axion-converted-photon flux at the different values of axion energy.